SMS Compliance | TCPA Text Message Compliance Checklist

 What does DNC mean in texting?

-In texting, DNC means “do not contact”.
+In texting, DNC means “don't contact”.
 A DNC list is a do-not-contact or do-not-call list.
 It maintains a current record of contacts who have opted out of communication.

 Can you text DNC numbers?

 No, you can’t text DNC numbers.
-Texting numbers listed on the National Do Not Call Registry can incur penalties and fines.
+Texting numbers listed on the National Do Not Call Registry incur TCPA violations and fines.

 Is mass texting illegal?

-No, mass texting isn’t illegal.
-Mass texting is heavily restricted.
+No, mass texting isn’t illegal, but carriers heavily restrict it.
 The U.S. government has a long history of regulation.
 Historically, they’ve protected consumer privacy concerning telemarketing and robocalls, and this also extends to texting.

-Who makes TCPA texting compliance rules in the US?
+Who sets TCPA requirements and compliance rules in the US?

 Congress passes laws regulating SMS text messaging.
 The courts interpret those laws.
 Regulatory agencies such as the FCC and FTC enforce those laws.
-They create rules in order to do so.
+They create rules to do so.

-Subsequent court decisions and FCC rulemaking have since extended the TCPA’s initial regulations to SMS text messaging.
+Other court decisions and FCC text message regulations now extend the TCPA’s regulations to SMS text messaging.

 inbox team conversation